kbaseattic/assembly/doc/client_tutorial.md

 If you are using one of the browser-based clients, you may have already signed in using the widget located on the upper-right corner of your window.
-If you are using the command-line client from the terminal, you can type the following commands to authenticate or switch to a different account.
+If you are using the command-line client from the terminal, you can type the following commands to authenticate, or switch to a different account.

 ```